EBIO5460Spring2024/class-materials/05_3_R_on_server.md

 ```

-## To pause a job or process
+### Pause a job or process
 This can be handy if you need to pause a long job while you do another job.
 First use the techniques above to find the job or process IDs.
 The general idea is to use `kill` to send the `SIGSTOP` signal, then you can later resume with `SIGCONT`. e.g.
 ```bash
 kill -SIGSTOP 7975 7984 7993 8002
 kill -SIGCONT 7975 7984 7993 8002
 kill -l #for signal options.
 ```
-Given that the workers will die without a master, pause the workers first.
-Then pause the master.
-Reverse the process to restart (start master first).
+Given that the workers will die without a controller, pause the workers first.
+Then pause the controller.
+Reverse the process to restart (start controller first).

 Here is an example of a complete stop and start process for a 12 core cluster.
 ```bash